 Your pool pump runs longer and your chlorine loses some of its ability to disinfect when combatting the issues mentioned above.

-But I have good pool chemistry!
+Yes, you may have good pool chemistry!

-Even with perfect chemistry and pool maintenance (including regular filter cleans), your pool needs to be drained every four to five years.
+But even with perfect chemistry and pool maintenance (including regular filter cleans), your pool needs to be drained every four to five years.
 High vegetation in your yard as well as haboobs and stormy weather in the Southwest can mean your pool might need to be drained sooner.

 Draining and replacing the water is the ONLY way to treat high TDS.